Wayne Brungard is a self-taught metal artist and experienced fabricator. He creates bold custom art that defines space.

 But Wayne admits that today, his answer would be different.
 Because it was through taking The Working Artist Masterclass that he realized that he is an artist, a sculptor in his own right.

-Wayne says it was a comment that Crista made during a personal strategy session that became a pivotal moment in his art career, and was ultimately life changing.
+Wayne says it was a comment that Crista made during a Creative Career Consultation that became a pivotal moment in his art career, and was ultimately life changing.
 Crista said, “Wayne you’re not an emerging artist, you’re a mid-career artist who has changed direction.”

 From that moment, Wayne’s whole perspective changed.
 Realizing that Crista had the experience and credentials to say those words, he had the validation he needed to get his work out there.